Brunswick County, Virginia: County government

 The Virginia Department of Corrections Brunswick Correctional Center was in an unincorporated area near Lawrenceville.

+Education

+Brunswick County Public Schools includes Brunswick High School.

 Brunswick stew

 Brunswick County is best known as the origin place for Brunswick stew.
 The original Brunswick stew, according to Brunswick County historians, was created in 1828 by a black American chef, Mr. Jimmy Matthews, also referred to as "Uncle" by some locals.
 As the story goes, Dr. Creed Haskins of Mount Donum on the Nottoway River, a member of the Virginia State Legislature, took several friends on a hunting expedition.
 While the group hunted, Mr. Matthews, Haskin's enslaved camp cook, hunted squirrel for the evening meal.
 Mr. Matthews slowly stewed the squirrels in butter, with onions, stale bread and seasoning in a large iron pot.
 When the hunting party returned, they were reluctant to try the new, thick concoction, but one taste convinced them to ask for more.

 Since that time, Brunswick stew has been prepared by many different "stew masters."
 It is often associated with the harvest season in the fall and completion of tobacco processing.
 Cooks produce large batches of the "Virginia ambrosia" for church functions, local fund raisers, family reunions, and political rallies.
 Each cook and generation add their variations to Jimmy Matthews's recipe for Brunswick stew: chicken has been substituted for squirrel and vegetables have been added.